-Known by those in the jewellery business as ‘The Eye’, Éric Nussbaum (1940-2003) first joined Cartier in 1969, beginning what Lunel describes as ‘a long love affair’ with the maison.
-In 1983, he became the first director of the Cartier Collection — an inventory of some of the finest examples of watches, clocks, jewellery and objets d’art produced by Cartier since its foundation in 1847.
-The Cartier Collection now consists of around 1,600 pieces.
+Nussbaum (1940-2003) joined Cartier in 1969 and in 1983 became the first director of the Cartier Collection — an archive of some of the finest examples of watches, clocks, jewellery and objets d’art produced by Cartier since its foundation in 1847.
+In the following decades, Nussbaum continued to buy back important jewels, piece by piece, to build the entire Cartier Collection to what it is today: a comprehensive, judicious and representative assemblage of around 1,600 pieces.

 Eric Nussbaum, the first director of the Cartier Collection, with the Shinto shrine gate mystery clock, made by Couet for Cartier Paris, 1923.
 Sold at Christie’s Geneva on 20 November 1973